-Other laboratories on site are controlled by their individual managers, who will agree rules with the Bullard Safety Officer, Dudley Simons, for any out-of-hours working and inform him when this is to occur.
+Other laboratories on site are controlled by their individual managers, who will agree rules with the Bullard Safety Officer, bullardfac@esc.cam.ac.uk for any out-of-hours working and inform him when this is to occur.
 Only low-risk assessment work will be allowed.
-Running of lab equipment out of hours must be agreed beforehand with Dudley, who will ensure that the equipment is safe to be left running unattended and does not pose a risk.
+Running of lab equipment out of hours must be agreed beforehand contact bullardfac@esc.cam.ac.uk who will ensure that the equipment is safe to be left running unattended and does not pose a risk.